asanetargoss/HardcoreAlchemy/README.txt

                 Dissolution: https://minecraft.curseforge.com/projects/dissolution
                 Blood Magic: https://minecraft.curseforge.com/projects/blood-magic
                 Tough As Nails: https://minecraft.curseforge.com/projects/tough-as-nails
-        Method #1: Local jars added to classpath via libs/ The usual method where you add the mods to libs/ and then call ./gradlew eclipse or equivalent Works for both testing and compilation
+            Note: The compiled jar mod only has a hard dependency on Metamorph Method #1: Local jars added to classpath via libs/ The usual method where you add the mods to libs/ and then call ./gradlew eclipse or equivalent Works for both testing and compilation